How to Make Dandelion Root Tea

 Step 2: Cleaning and cooking

-Once you have gathered enough roots wash them thoroughly and pick off the fibrous stringy bits.
+Once you have gathered enough roots, take them to the kitchen.
+Wash them thoroughly and pick off the fibrous stringy bits.
 Rinse them again and then cut into small pieces.
 You want them ¼ – ½ inch pieces or smaller

 Place on a roasting pan and bake at 250 degrees for 2 hours.
 Flip after one hour to make sure all the sides are roasted.
 Once they are cooked try to chop them even smaller.
 You can put them in a coffee grinder to make them even finer.